 12) Cross the Capilano Suspension Bridge in Vancouver

 I visited Vancouver a few years ago but never made it to Capilano Suspension Bridge Park.
 Capilano Suspension Bridge is a suspension bridge crossing the Capilano River in British Columbia and is one of the most popular tourist attractions in the area.
-I plan to stay at the Radisson Hotel Vancouver Airport but if you are on a budget here are the best hostels in Vancouver.
+Looking for more things to do in Vancouver?
 Here is a great Vancouver 2 day itinerary.
+If you are looking for accommodation, here are the best places to stay in Vancouver and here are the best hostels in Vancouver.

 13) Visit West Edmonton Mall (Largest Shopping Mall in North America)

 While I’m in the area exploring Banff and Jasper National Parks, I would love stop by the West Edmonton Mall in Edmonton, Alberta.
 Not only is this the largest shopping mall in North America, it is also the 10th largest mall in the whole world!

 I would love to visit Calgary during the Calgary Stampede.
 “The Greatest Outdoor Show on Earth,” the Calgary Strampede is a ten-day festival held every July in Calgary.